Employment Law in Idaho Falls

 The Idaho Supreme Court has also stated that each employment contract contains an implied covenant of good faith and fair dealing.
 If your employer fires you for taking sick leave or vacation time to which you are entitled, then this may be a breach of the implied covenant of good faith and fair dealing.
 If your employer fires you shortly before your retirement benefits vest, simply in order for the employer to keep your retirement benefits for himself, then this could be a breach of the implied covenant of good faith and fair dealing.

 Thus, even though Idaho is an employee at will state, each employee has a right to fair treatment and to be free from discrimination.
-If you feel that you have been discriminated against in your employment, you should contact a employment lawyer in Idaho to discuss your rights.
+If you feel that you have been discriminated against in your employment, you should contact an employment lawyer in Idaho Falls to discuss your rights.

 These materials were prepared for general informational purposes only and are not legal advice.
 This information is not intended to be a solicitation for professional employment.
 Please do not send us confidential information until you have spoken with one of our attorneys and obtain authorization to send information to us after we have checked for potential conflicts.
 The information contained on this web site is not intended to create an attorney-client relationship.
 That can only occur by one of our attorneys accepting the responsibility of representing you.